CodeAndHammer/konscio/src/content/dispatches/cop30-summit-captured-by-fossil-power.md

 # COP30: A Summit Captured by Fossil Power

-COP30 was presented as the moment the world would confront reality.
-It was hosted in the Amazon, wrapped in language about planetary urgency, and framed as a turning point for a liveable future.
+COP30 was presented as the moment the world would confront reality; it was hosted in the Amazon, wrapped in language about planetary urgency, and framed as a turning point for a liveable future.
 Instead it became the clearest example yet of how climate diplomacy has lost its anchor.
-The summit admitted almost fifteen hundred fossil fuel lobbyists, more than the delegations of many nations most exposed to climate breakdown.
-The final declaration avoided the words that matter.
-It refused to commit to a phase-out of fossil fuels.
-It refused to name the root of the crisis.
+The summit admitted almost fifteen hundred fossil fuel lobbyists, more than the delegations of many nations most exposed to climate breakdown, and the final declaration avoided the words that matter.
+It refused to commit to a phase-out of fossil fuels and refused to name the root of the crisis.

-This is not a failure of drafting.
-It is not a technical hiccup.
-It is a political decision shaped by the power of an industry that has learned how to write the rules while pretending to follow them.
+This is not a failure of drafting, nor a technical hiccup.
+It is a political decision shaped by the power of an industry that has learned how to write the rules whilst pretending to follow them.

 ---